Back to News & Insights

 Building trust for adoption

 Commercial success will hinge not only on economics but also on public trust.
-In his panel discussion, PlusAI’s Earl Adams Jr., VP of Public Policy and Regulatory Affairs, emphasized that safety is shared responsibility: “Although we might have competitors, we don’t compete on safety….The real challenge now is transparency and showing how autonomous systems handle incidents and continuously improve.”
+In his panel discussion, PlusAI’s Earl Adams Jr., VP of Public Policy and Regulatory Affairs, emphasized that “safety is shared responsibility.”

-Through PlusAI’s “3Es” – education, exposure, and evaluation – we are informing the public with facts, giving people first-hand experience with our autonomous driving technology and openly sharing performance data to foster understanding and trust.
+Through PlusAI’s “3Es”—education, exposure, and evaluation—the company is informing the public with facts, giving people firsthand experience with autonomous driving technology and openly sharing performance data to foster understanding and trust.

-International’s Business Plan / Strategy Director, James Cooper, added that autonomous driving can help address the trucking industry’s 90% driver turnover and safety challenges by creating a more controlled, data-driven operating environment: “One of the biggest advantages we really should be focusing on is how [autonomy] can help make the whole road ecosystem become a safer place to be… Every single incident will be analyzed, procedures improved, and the system will get better and better.”
+International’s Business Plan/Strategy Director, James Cooper, added that autonomous driving can help address the trucking industry’s 90% driver turnover and safety challenges by creating a more controlled, data-driven operating environment.

 The inflection point is here

 Autonomous trucking is at an inflection point.
-Our fleet trials are demonstrating that the technology works.
+Fleet trials are demonstrating that the technology works.
 The business case is clear.
-Our planned path forward is commercialization at scale, grounded in deep OEM integration, rigorous safety validation, and ecosystem collaboration and readiness.
+The planned path forward is commercialization at scale, grounded in deep OEM integration, rigorous safety validation, and ecosystem collaboration and readiness.

-At PlusAI, we are relentlessly focused on our goal: factory-built driverless trucks with our SuperDriveTM virtual driver ready for our targeted commercial launch in 2027, unlocking safer, more efficient freight movement and reshaping one of the world’s largest industries.
+PlusAI is focused on achieving factory-built driverless trucks with SuperDrive™ virtual driver ready for targeted commercial launch in 2027, unlocking safer, more efficient freight movement and reshaping one of the world’s largest industries.